bjones1/NIST-UAS-3.2/docs/pi-setup.rst

     b.
 Run: ``iperf3 -s -p 5202 &> logfile-5202 &``
     c.
 Additional servers can be started as needed.

 #.
-Connect devices via ethernet or wifi (SSID: PiNet/UAS3Chal)
+Connect devices via ethernet or wifi (SSID: PiNet, password UAS3Chal)

     #.
 Ethernet devices will be assigned an address in the 192.168.2.1xx range
     #.
 Wi-Fi devices will be assigned an address in the 192.168.3.1xx range